Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 A key feature of multi-sig wallets is their customizability,often referred to as an "X-of-Y" configuration:

 Y: This represents the total number of authorized signers (i.e., distinct private keys or wallets) associated with the multi-sig.

+For example, you might designate 5 trusted individuals or devices as signers.